 In The United States, an accredited investor is someone who has a net worth of at least one million dollars, excluding the value of their primary residence, or has income of at least $200,000 a year for the last two years or $300,000 together with a spouse, with the expectation to make at least as much every year going forward.

 The Securities And Exchange Commission Investment Advisory committee determined the current accredited investor definition back in 1982.
-As you know, $3 million is the new $1 million, so it seems like the SEC needs to do some updating.
+As you know, $3 million is the new $1 million due to inflation.
+Therefore, it seems like the SEC needs to do some updating.
 33 years is quite a long time!
-Actually, they did put into new law in 2011 that the $1 million net worth must now exclude your primary residence.
+Actually, in 2011, they did put into new law that the $1 million net worth must now exclude your primary residence.

 What’s interesting is that the Dodd-Frank financial reform law requires the Securities and Exchange Commission to revisit the accredited investor standard every four years.
 July 2014 marked the fourth anniversary of the law’s enactment, and the SEC is considering creating an “accredited natural persons” class, which states that the person must be both an accredited investor and also own not less than $2.5 million in investments.